Can We Build a Monolithic Model for Fake Image Detection? SICA: Semantic-Induced Constrained Adaptation for Unified-Yet-Discriminative Artifact Feature Space Reconstruction: Introduction

 Despite its significance, the progress of building FID models remains sluggish.
 To date, the only widely-explored approach for FID is model ensembling~\cite{huang2025unishield}.
 By leveraging specialized detectors from each subdomain, ensembling multiple off-the-shelf state-of-the-art (SoTA) models with a routing mechanism offers an intuitive solution.
 However, due to error propagation and the routing bottleneck, this ensemble strategy suffers from the ``barrel effect" and fails to surpass or even match the performance of individual SoTA models within each subdomain.

 In the meantime, a unified monolithic model is inherently free from the barrel effect, representing a more promising paradigm. \textbf{Then, can we build a monolithic model to achieve accurate FID?}

 Directly answering this question by training monolithic models on subdomain-aggregated datasets consistently yields limited performance.
-Through extensive experiments and analysis, we discover that the real catch for this question is the ``heterogeneous phenomenon".
+Through extensive experiments and analysis, we discover that the real catch for this question is a previously unrecognized cross-domain behavior, which we term as the ``Ji-Zhe phenomenon''.
 As shown in Tab. \ref{tab:extractor}, each subdomain exhibits its own dominant artifacts, which are highly domain-specific and typically non-transferable to other subdomains.
 For instance, the facial physiological artifacts, which rely on human pulse (rPPG), are conceptually impossible to be transferred or adopted in document images.
 Moreover, previous studies reveal that most methods tailored for specific subdomains perform worse than general backbones in FID~\cite{du2025forensichub}, such as ConvNeXt~\cite{Convnet_2022} and Swin Transformer~\cite{Swin_2021}.
-These domain-specific and non-transferable characteristics of artifacts together indicate a previously unrecognized \textbf{heterogeneous phenomenon: though termed the same, artifacts in FID are highly distinct across subdomains}.
+These domain-specific and non-transferable characteristics of artifacts together constitute the \textbf{Ji-Zhe phenomenon: though termed the same, artifacts in FID are highly distinct across subdomains}.

 Therefore, when adopting a generic backbone model in FID, this model always attempts to establish a unified representation for these heterogeneous artifacts.
 In other words, a monolithic model will project domain-specific, high-dimensional artifact features into a unified or domain-indiscriminative, low-dimensional representation space, leading to a \textbf{collapse of the feature space}.
 A direct evidence for this collapse is that involving extra training data from other subdomains will degrade model performance on the current subdomain (detailed in Sec. \ref{reconstruct}).
 As a result, a monolithic FID model can merely capture the shared or transferable components of these heterogeneous artifacts, discarding the primary and crucial domain-specific parts.
 Hence, even when training on large-scale datasets, a monolithic model consistently yields suboptimal results.